 DOE received several comments about allowing costs (or cost-effectiveness) as grounds for a petition for downward adjustment.
 DOD-OUSOD and DOD-AF commented that life-cycle cost-effectiveness should be the foundation for any finding of “technically impracticable.”
 (DOD-OUSOD, No. 25A at p.
 1; DOD-AF, No. 25C at p.
 7) NIBS commented that any petition invoking cost as a basis for technical impracticability should be based solely on life-cycle costs, not first costs.
 (NIBS, No. 12 at p.
 4) AGA recommended that petitions should be “technologically feasible and economically justified” as the term is used in ECPA.
 It also recommended that cost-effectiveness be based on life-cycle cost-effectiveness of the relevant energy reduction measures.
 (AGA, No. 16 at p.
 3)

-NRDC commented that DOE's proposal to use “cost considerations” as part of the determination of what is “technically impracticable” runs afoul of EISA’s plain language, and that DOE should not use cost impacts in any way to limit the application of the rule.
+NRDC commented that DOE's proposal to use “cost considerations” as part of the determination of what is “technically impracticable” is contrary to what NRDC reads as EISA’s plain language, and that DOE should not use cost impacts in any way to limit the application of the rule.
 (NRDC, No. 14 at p.
 8) NRDC stated that by requiring these reductions in fossil fuel use regardless of costs, Congress was advancing a broader goal that goes beyond the reduction of fossil fuel use by Federal buildings, specifically that the Federal government will lead by example.
 (NRDC, No. 14 at p.
 9)

-DOE understands the concern that achieving the reductions required by today’s rule, especially in the out-years, could be difficult and expensive.
+DOE understands the concern that achieving the reductions required by this rulemaking, especially in the out-years, could be difficult and expensive.
 DOE also appreciates the concern that allowing costs as the basis for a downward adjustment petition could result in many agencies requesting a petition simply based on cost.
 The statutory provision concerning a petition for downward adjustment states that agencies must demonstrate that meeting the reductions would be technically impracticable “in light of the agency’s specified functional needs for the building,” and does not mention cost.
-As a result, cost itself is not grounds for a downward adjustment.
-The only grounds on which DOE will consider a petition for downward adjustment is if achieving the fossil fuel-generated energy consumption reductions would adversely affect an agency’s functional needs for the building.
-DOE recognizes that an agency’s functional needs for a building may be inextricably linked with costs, but cost cannot be the primary basis for a petition for downward adjustment.
-With foreknowledge of the fossil fuel reduction requirements, agencies should anticipate the costs of today’s rule and build them into the design and construction budget for a new building or major renovation.
-DOE notes that the criteria of “technologically feasible and economically justified” cited by AGA apply only to Federal building energy efficiency standards at 42 U.S.C.
-6834(a)(1) and (2).
+As a result, DOE does not believe that cost itself could be grounds for a downward adjustment.
+However, DOE believes that it would be appropriate and permissible to consider a petition for downward adjustment based on the impact to an agency’s functional needs for the building of achieving the fossil fuel-generated energy consumption reductions.
+DOE recognizes that an agency’s functional needs for a building may be inextricably linked with costs, but cost should not be the primary basis for a petition for downward adjustment.

 2. Bundling of Petitions